← Back to other Thoughts

 AI lowers the cost of producing answers.
 It does not lower the cost of judging them.

-But here's the difficulty.
-The people most likely to engage deeply with AI, to interrogate its outputs, to sit with uncertainty, to bring contextual judgment to the conversation, are people who already had strong habits of careful thinking.
-They don't need the guardrails; they'd have been thoughtful without them.
-The people who most need the structure are least likely to install them voluntarily, because what brought them to AI was the promise of less effort, not more.
+The difficulty is this.
+The people most likely to engage deeply with AI, to interrogate its outputs, sit with uncertainty, bring contextual judgment to the conversation, are people who already had strong habits of careful thinking.
+They don't need the guardrails.
+The people who most need the structure are least likely to install it voluntarily, because what brought them to AI was the promise of less effort, not more.

-This means the integrator's job isn't just modelling good practice.
-It's designing workflows where good practice is what the process naturally produces, where the questioning, the attention, the situated judgment are built into the interaction rather than bolted on afterward as an extra step people skip.
+The integrator's job isn't just modelling good practice.
+It's designing workflows where good practice is what the process naturally produces, where the questioning, the attention, the situated judgment are built into the interaction rather than bolted on afterward as steps people skip.
 The difference between a workflow that exercises thinking and one that bypasses it is often a single design choice: does the human bring context to the AI, or just receive output from it?

 The short-term productivity gains are real at the task level.
-The organisational gains will come, but gradually, as structure catches up with capability, the same pattern that has followed every transformative technology.
-What's available now, and what integrators can make the case for today, is better output: more considered, more robust, more defensible, because the people producing it spent the recovered time thinking rather than generating.
+The organisational gains will come, but gradually, as structure catches up with capability, the same pattern that followed every transformative technology.
+What's available now is better output: more considered and more defensible, produced by people who spent the recovered time actually thinking rather than generating.

 That's a harder sell than "50% productivity gains by next year."
 It's also the one that's true.